 Applicants will receive a confirmation email indicating receipt of the application.

-One organization will be named the recipient and will be honored with a $3,000 unrestricted award, which will be presented at the Community Foundation of Howard County’s Virtual Annual Dinner on December 2.
+One organization will be named the recipient and will be honored with a $3,000 unrestricted award, which will be presented at the Community Foundation of Howard County’s Annual Dinner & Celebration of Philanthropy on December 1.

 The foundation’s director of grants and community engagement, Dee Athey, is available to assist you throughout this process and welcomes your questions and comments.
 Dee can be reached by phone, 410-730-7840 or via email, Grants@CFHoCo.org.